rng-guy/NFSMWBartender/README.txt

  • the internal cooldown for non-Strategy roadblock requests,
  • the internal cooldown for Strategy requests,
  • when exactly and at what distances (if at all) roadblock cops can join the pursuit,
+ • whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
  • how HeavyStrategy 3 requests interact with non-Strategy roadblock requests,
  • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
  • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs), and